 2 EMC Compliance

-EMC Compliance means that an electronic or electromechanical product is compliant to the laws, directives and regulations of the country where it is sold.
+EMC Compliance means that an electronic or electromechanical product is compliant with the laws, directives, and regulations of the country where it is sold.

 Find out more about EMC compliance on our dedicated page: EMC Compliance.